trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ## ╸ Configure WireGuard With `Adguard/Unbound/Cloudflare` ╸

-_Remember this is for when you are connected to WireGuard VPN on an outside network or at home 24/7 cause you already have AdGuard/Unbound/Cloudflare set up and running on your devices manually._ (no issue having both set up. **Just remember with wireguard you will lose about 40-50% of wifi speed(not ethernet cable) speed cause the process of tunneling through pi to router to devices**)
+_Remember this is for when you are connected to WireGuard VPN on an outside network or at home 24/7 cause you already have AdGuard/Unbound/Cloudflare set up and running on your devices manually._ (no issue having both set up).
 * In wireguard app, select your tunnel and select edit (pencil on top right)

 * Under Dns servers enter `pi's ip` and save (IPv4 & IPv6)

 <p align="center">
  <img src="https://i.imgur.com/UC0vWfE.jpg" width=450px height=500px>

- ### Limit traffic for faster speed *only when connected to wifi*
+### Limit traffic

+With WireGuard you will lose about 50% of internet speed cause the process of tunneling through pi to router to devices**

-* `IMPORTANT`: Delete in allowed IPs "0.0.0.0/0, ::/0" option because it routes all traffic to your home network which will be slow.
+Delete in allowed IPs "0.0.0.0/0, ::/0" option because it routes all traffic to your home network which will be slow.
 You need send traffic through your addresses only.
-(Only when connected directly with ethernet cable leave in allowed ip `0.0.0.0/0, ::/0` cause i don't seem to lose any speed)

 * First you need to replace it with your network gateway but setting the last number to a zero and <a href="https://www.google.com/search?q=prefix+length+explained&client=firefox-b-d&sxsrf=ALeKk036Jc9vJl73zVXf0yyZs5UlKRlNRQ%3A1621083125589&ei=9cOfYI66I5-qwbkPkdWxkAk&oq=prefix+length+explained&gs_lcp=Cgdnd3Mtd2l6EAMyBggAEAcQHjoHCCMQsAMQJzoHCAAQRxCwA1CUJ1iUJ2CiKmgBcAJ4AIABsAGIAdQCkgEDMC4ymAEAoAEBqgEHZ3dzLXdpesgBCcABAQ&sclient=gws-wiz&ved=0ahUKEwjOiOie3cvwAhUfVTABHZFqDJIQ4dUDCA0&uact=5"><b>prefix lenght</b></a> to 24.
-For example: `192.168.1.1/24` to `192.168.1.0/24` or like my isp router `192.168.100.1/24` to `192.168.100.0/24`. **Now I only lose 25% speed**😁 (ps. using 5g network)
+For example: `192.168.1.1/24` to `192.168.1.0/24` or like my isp router `192.168.100.1/24` to `192.168.100.0/24`. ~~**Now I only lose 25% speed**😁 (ps. using 5g network)~~

+`UPDATE:` After a Wireguard update I do not get a faster speed doing this :( .. but it still makes sense _not_ to use `"0.0.0.0/0, ::/0` with wifi.
+If anyone knows any tweaks to get a boost, let me know.

 <p align="center">
  <img src="https://i.imgur.com/x4m6Pbl.jpg" width=450px height=500px>

 ### PLEASE READ !! , BE AWARE !!
-`IMPORTANT`: _If your network has ip addresses for devices that ends with a number more than 24(most likely), for example: 192.168.100.`999`, you will not be able to route properly from outside network because applying 24 only allows numbers 1 through 24.
+`IMPORTANT`: _If your network has ip addresses for devices that ends with a 3 digit number (more than 24), for example: 192.168.100.`999`, you will not be able to route properly from outside network because applying 24 only allows numbers 1 through 24.
 You need to instead put `0` to route out of the 24 range, for example : `192.168.100.0/0`_.

 Or you can change ip range on your router (in my experience you might get a tiny bit better speeds cause it will not route unnecessary allowed ip addresses over the 24 range).
 <p align="center">